Joshkaki00/OpenBus/README.md

 ## License

-OpenBus is licensed under the GNU 3 License.
+OpenBus is licensed under the GLP 3 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact